 The authorization to discharge provided under this permit is limited to those outfalls specifically designated below as discharge locations.
 Discharges at any location not authorized under an MPDES permit is a violation of the Montana Water Quality Act and could subject the person(s) responsible for such discharge to penalties under the Act.
-Discharging from an unauthorized location or failing to report an unauthorized discharge within a reasonable time from first learning of an unauthorized discharge could subject such person to criminal penalties as provided under Montana Water Quality Act, 75-5-Part 6, Montana Code Annotated (MCA).
+Knowingly discharging from an unauthorized location or failing to report an unauthorized discharge within a reasonable time from first learning of an unauthorized discharge could subject such person to criminal penalties as provided under Montana Water Quality Act, 75-5-Part 6, Montana Code Annotated (MCA).

-Table 1 below provides a description of the discharge points and mixing zones for each outfall associated with active mining.
+Table 1 below provides a description of the discharge points and mixing zones for each outfall.
 Treatment consists of the use of sediment ponds, with a 10-year, 24-hour (or larger) design capacity, to remove suspended solids from commingled storm water and pit water or coal plant wash down water.
-Table 2 provides a description of the discharge points and mixing zones for each outfall assigned Western Alkaline Standards.

 Table 1.
-Description of Discharge Points, Monitoring Locations and Mixing Zones for Active Mining
+Description of Discharge Points, Monitoring Locations and Mixing Zones